n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 and not mis-identify the base consonant.

-As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by one of two combining mark-like forms.
+As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by a combining mark-like form.

   - A "Ra,Halant" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
 This rule is synonymous with the `REPH_MODE_IMPLICIT` characteristic mentioned earlier.

-  - "Ra,Halant" sequences that occur elsewhere in the syllable may take on the below-base form "Raphala."

-"Reph" and "Raphala" characters must be reordered after the syllable-identification stage is complete.
+"Reph" characters must be reordered after the syllable-identification stage is complete.

-> Note: `<gur2>` text contains two Unicode codepoints for "Ra."
-> `U+09B0` and `U+09F0`.
->
-> `U+09B0` is used in Punjabi-language, Manipuri-language, and
-> Sanskrit text. `U+09F0` is used in Assamese-language text.
->

 In addition to valid syllables, stand-alone sequences may occur, such